Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

 \subsection{Comparison between analytical and numerical results for superlattices}

-To show that the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) captures the low-energy physics of the microscopic Hamiltonian (\ref{eq: def 3d XY model}), we consider several superlattices $\mathcal{L}$ of impurity bonds and compare their microscopic ground states to the ground states of the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}).
+To illustrate that the effective Ising Hamiltonian (\ref{eq: final effective Ising Hamiltonian}) captures the low-energy physics of the microscopic Hamiltonian (\ref{eq: def 3d XY model}), we consider several superlattices $\mathcal{L}$ of impurity bonds and compare their microscopic ground state to the ground state of the effective Ising Hamiltonian (\ref{eq: effective theory if cal L is Bravais lattice}).

 Instead of directly studying the ground state of the microscopic Hamiltonian (\ref{eq: def 3d XY model}), we actually study the microscopic Hamiltonian